 - Complete the program with a minimum GPA of 3.0

-- Request a certificate from the Center for Distance Learning within one year upon completion
+- Request a certificate from the Office of Professional Program Support within one year upon completion